What The Stoics Can Teach Us About Saying No

 I never seem to manage it in the cool and constructive way I’ve seen some friends and mentors do it.
 Usually I fumble about with lame excuses and often feel bad about it afterwards.

 Of course, saying no is an uncomfortable experience for many of us.
-We’ve been conditioned to see our value as being dependent on making other people feel good, which can make it hard to set boundaries and say no.
+We’ve been conditioned to see our value as being dependent on making other people feel good, which can make it hard to set boundaries, and say no.

 Stoics And The Power Of Saying No

 The Stoics gave great advice for living well.
-Philosophy, as a subject doesn’t always manage to that.
+Philosophy, as a subject doesn’t always manage to do that.
 One reason we still read the Stoics is because their approach feels grounded in reality rather than idealism.
 They began with the concession that there are some things in life you can control and many you can’t.
 So the best place to focus your attention and efforts is on the things you can control.

 “Accept the things to which fate binds you, and love the people with whom fate brings you together, but do so with all your heart.”